elix1er/Haiku/README.md

 ```

 ## How to integrate your 3D models ?
-The [WebStation Blender Exporter](https://github.com/jay19240/WebStationX-Blender-Exporter) allows you to export your models in compatible formats!
+The [Haiku Blender Exporter](https://github.com/jay19240/Haiku-Blender-Exporter) allows you to export your models in compatible formats!
 Important note: The Blender coordinate system and the engine don't match, this is the rule to translate:
 ```
 blender = engine